…explore what ‘stress’ and ‘holistic’ actually means in our modern world

-Cyndi O’Meara is this week’s guest.
-She is a Nutritionist, filmmaker, best-selling author, TEDx speaker, and founder of Changing Habits.
+Cyndi O’Meara is a nutritionist, filmmaker, best-selling author, TEDx speaker, and founder of Changing Habits.
 Cyndi is passionate about teaching people how they can make better choices in their lives in order to enjoy greater health throughout their life.
 In this episode, we talk about her documentary ‘What’s With Wheat?’, where she shares some fascinating information about wheat.

 Selected Links from the Episode